 ENGL 324.
-American Ethnic Literature.
+Ethnic Literature in the United States.
 3 Hours.

-Selected readings across four centuries of ethnic American writing, with emphasis on the historical and cultural context of each text.
-Writings include Native American creation stories, slave narratives, urban immigrant fiction, Black revolutionary poetry and plays, and Hispanic and Asian American narratives.
+A survey of readings that represent ethnic literature and culture in the U.S., with emphasis on the historical and cultural context of each text.
+A wide range of populations that identify as ethnic cultures in the U.S. will be included.
 Successful completion of this course satisfies the Cultures and Peoples requirement for graduation.
 Category C. Prerequisite: Any 200-level ENGL course with a D or better.